-The 2014/15 Fezile Dabi Integrated Development plan therefore speaks to the following very critical elements of the development of local government in our district.
+The 2015/16 Fezile Dabi Integrated Development plan therefore speaks to the following very critical elements of the development of local government in our district.
+Projects and plans with regard to Local Economic Development Plan, strategies on Job creation through investment in Infrastructure development.
+It further outlines our strategies with regard to disaster management, environmental health, tourism, social development, sports development and many others.